postbacc/rule90/README.md

 So to calculate (say) the next value of cell 8, we have to look at the current value of cells 7, 8, and 9.
-Actually, the current value of cell 8 isn't needed, but those three (cels 7, 8, 9) form the "neighborhood" of interest.
+Actually, the current value of cell 8 isn't needed, but those three (cells 7, 8, 9) form the "neighborhood" of interest.

+The tricky thing is that we will treat the generation strings as circular.
+That means the element to the left of cell zero is the last cell; the element to the right of the last cell is at index zero.

 ## What To Implement